Folsom-Howard Streetscape Project

 To implement these changes on Folsom, about 9% of parking spaces will be repurposed for commercial loading and 26% of parking spaces will be removed to enhance safety and visibility.

 The Near-Term Project prioritizes quick and cost-effective improvements for bicycle and pedestrian safety, transit, and loading.
 There are a limited number of designs that make sense with streetscape improvements coming later.
 There are big differences between Folsom and Howard which affect if the near-term designs can be implemented on each street.
-We hope to install the changes on Folsom this winter while working to solve the challenges on Howard.
+We will install theses changes on Folsom this winter while working to solve the challenges on Howard.

 Concept designs for the Folsom-Howard Streetscape Project will be based on preliminary recommendations from the City’s Central SoMa Plan and the Eastern Neighborhoods Transportation Implementation Planning Study.